 The cycle of catastrophic disasters in the Trinity Region ebbs and flows year by year, but a long history of flooding has irrevocably shaped its communities, with flood control measures like dams and levees expanding the lands available for new development.
 Early historical Trinity River floods affected population centers located along the river and its major tributaries.
-The 1908 and 1942 floods in Dallas and Fort Worth resulted in the creation of the United States Army Corps of Engineers (USACE) Fort Worth District in 1950 (USACE, USACE Fort Worth District History, 2021) and spurred the construction of multiple dams for flood control purposes within the Trinity Region (Cotter & Rael, 2015).
+The 1908 and 1942 floods in Dallas and Fort Worth resulted in the creation of the USACE Fort Worth District in 1950 (USACE, USACE Fort Worth District History, 2021) and spurred the construction of multiple dams for flood control purposes within the Trinity Region (Cotter & Rael, 2015).
 In the years since, these flooding concerns have been addressed by state and local efforts in addition to the USACE.
 Chapter 4 includes more detailed information on historical flood events.